 As always, the answer to that depends partly on you.
 Are you cooking for 1, 2, more?
 Do you prefer manual or digital controls?
 Will you mostly cook chicken nuggets and fries, or is versatility important?
 Some models can handle everything from an omelet to baking a small cake.
 The best air fryer for you is the one that suits your individual needs.

-For full disclosure, Philips did not give me an air fryer to try to get me to say nice things about it.
-I ordered mine from Amazon and paid full price for it like everyone else.
-Fact is, the Philips HD9230 is my top pick because I use it and I love it.
+For full disclosure, Philips did not give me these air fryers to try to get me to say nice things about them.
+I ordered mine from Amazon and paid full price like everyone else.
+Fact is, Philips is my top pick because I’ve used the brand and love it.

 Top 5 Air Fryers – Quick Comparison Chart